kiredroffas/Regex-Transition-Generator/readme.md

 List of NFA Transitions should print for each regex read in from input.txt.

 Contained Files:

-README.txt - Provides information about input & output of the program
+README.md - Provides information about input & output of the program

 input.txt - Text file containing sample Regular Expressions from the assignment (one per line, 12 total)